launchtodayhq/react-native-boilerplate-docs/src/app/docs/stripe/page.md

 ## Prerequisites

 The Stripe integration relies on the backend API service for making payments in Stripe - ensure you have gone through the setup guide for the service [here](/docs/backend-api-service).

-Taking payments in the app is achieved using [Stripe](https://stripe.com/gb), an online payment processing platform.
 Here's a diagram to explain the process for taking payments:

 ![Stripe Sequence](/images/stripe-sequence.png)